 The Beach and Playground

 Table Rock SP also has a small beach with plenty of sand.
 You can also rent boats to paddle around the lake for a fee.
-Entrance to the lake is included in your entrance fee.
+Entrance to the lake is included in your entrance fee and no dogs are allowed on the beach.

 There is an admission charge to enter the park, which you can find updated on the park’s website.
 If you have an All Park Passport, there is no admission charge.